blaizard/bzd/tools/bdl/README.md

 #### Symbol Map

+A symbol map links symbols with their actual definition.

 The symbol map object is created during the symbol resolution process.
-There is a ont to one relationship with a .bdl file and a symbol map.
-It consists of the following:

-- symbols: a symbols to element map.
-Elements in the symbol map contains all the information discovered after resolution.
-- parsed: the raw parsed elements output of the file.

-With the symbol map, one link symbols with their actual definition.
+It consists of a dictionary of fully qualified names to resolved elements.
+Elements that are unamed gets allocated a unique private fqn, that is visible only by this local compilation unit.

+Each file contains all symbols including their dependencies except for unamed elements, or private symbols (starting with `_`).

+#### Symbol Tree

 ##### In-Memory Representation